Lamista/covid/README.md

 # Covid-19 statistics

 ## Examples
+* All countries
 ![Main Page - statistics of all countries](readme/Main.PNG)
+* One country
 ![Statistics of one country](readme/Argentina.PNG)
+* Information on hover
 ![Information on point hover](readme/Turkey.PNG)

 ## Tools